Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

   # (For more details, try: perf report --sort comm,dso,symbol)
   #

-According to this, the vast majority of events triggered on events within the VDSO.
-With simple binaries, this will often be the case so let's take a slightly different example.
-In the course of writing this, it was noticed that X was generating an insane amount of page allocations so let's look at it:
+According to this, the woke vast majority of events triggered on events within the woke VDSO.
+With simple binaries, this will often be the woke case so let's take a slightly different example.
+In the woke course of writing this, it was noticed that X was generating an insane amount of page allocations so let's look at it:
 ::